valer-ix/specter-mini/README.md

 - The fully transformed data is loaded into SQLite here — `data/db/website_metrics.db`
 - The plots are saved here — `data/plots`

+Answers to the set questions can be found in `Q&A.md`.